blro-ep/ITCNE23-SEM-I/monitoring/README.md

 Podman (Pod Manager) is a fully featured container engine.
 Podman provides a Docker-CLI comparable command line that eases the transition from other container engines and allows the management of pods, containers and images.

 - Official site: [Podman](https://podman.io/get-started)

+*At the suggestion of the lecturer Calisto Marcello, Docker was replaced with Podman.*

 #### 3.6.6 Github
 GGitHub is an Internet hosting service for software development and version control using Git.
 It provides the distributed version control of Git plus access control, bug tracking, software feature requests, task management, continuous integration, and wikis for every project.